Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 There’s also public transport and taxis:

 While a car is not a must to live in Ajijic, it is handy if you want to visit Guadalajara and other areas often.
-It’s also handy considering that the local taxis tend to be inconsistent and Uber is virtually non-existent.
+It’s also handy considering that the local taxis are inconsistent and Uber is virtually non-existent.

 But as with anywhere in the world, your cost of living will depend on your lifestyle.